 At around 12 months, your child will understand the names of things nearby – for

-(sock, hat).
-But he’ll use the same words to refer to different things – for example, calling all animals ‘doggie’.
+(‘sock’, ‘hat’).
+But she’ll use the same words to refer to different things – for example, calling all animals ‘doggie’.

-At around 15 months, she’ll point to things further away and ask you to name them.
+At around 15 months, your child will point to things further away and ask you to name them for him.

-At around 18 months, he’ll refer to himself by his name.
-A few months later, he’ll begin to understand and use ‘I’ to refer to himself.
-This is when he starts to realise he’s a separate person with his own ideas.
+At around 18 months, your child will refer to herself by her name.
+A few months later, she’ll begin to understand and use ‘I’ to refer to herself.
+This is when she starts to realise she’s a separate person with her own ideas.